carmo-evan/mattermost-plugin-replace/README.md

 # Replace Plugin

-"This plugin adds the /s command to find and replace a string in the user's last post
+This plugin adds the s/ command to find and replace a string in the user's last post

 To learn more about plugins, see [our plugin documentation](https://developers.mattermost.com/extend/plugins/).